b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 ### Financial stability

-crypto and existing financial systems becoming more connected (mostly in stable coins)
+Crypto and existing financial systems are becoming more connected with stable coins leading the way.

 > Regulators are afraid of stablecoins because most are backed by US government debt.
 If they become too big and there is a run on a stablecoin issuer they could dump these treasuries assets on the open market - Using Terra UST example is silly to demonstrate how much damage crypto could do to the US financial system